mvolkmann/blog/src/raycast.md

 Double-click an entry to copy it to the clipboard
 AND paste it at the current cursor location.

+To disable saving clipboard entries from specific apps (such as 1Password):

+- Open the Raycast settings.
+- Click the "Extensions" tab.
+- Select "Clipboard History".
+- Click the "Select More Apps" button under "Disabled Application".
+- Select an application.

 ## File Search